TykTechnologies/tyk-demo/deployments/tyk2/README.md

 ## Usage

 This deployment is intended to be used in conjunction with the CI/CD feature, but it can be deployed separately if desired.
-When deployed with `cicd`, Jenkins is used to automate the deployment of API Definitions and Policies from the default environment to this environment.
+When deployed with `cicd-jenkins`, Jenkins is used to automate the deployment of API Definitions and Policies from the default environment to this environment.